MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/kernel.md

 ms.date: 02/07/2023
 ms.prod: semantic-kernel
 ---
-# What is the Kernel in Semantic Kernel
+# What is the Kernel?